Shri Swaminarayan Mandir, London (Willesden)

-Shree Swaminarayan Temple Willesden is a Swaminarayan Mandir in the London suburb of Willesden.
-It is the first Swaminarayan Mandir to be opened in the city.
-Today the Swaminarayan Sampraday has six Swaminarayan Mandirs across London alone.
+Shree Swaminarayan Temple Willesden is a Swaminarayan Mandir under the Nara-Narayan diocese in the London suburb of Willesden.

 History

 In 1975, a disused church on Willesden Lane was bought and renovated.
-On the auspicious day of Sharad Purnima on 11 October 1975, Acharya Maharajshree Tejendraprasad Pande installed the murtis of Swaminarayan, NarNarayan Dev, Radha Krishna Dev, Hanuman and Ganesh.
+On the auspicious day of Sharad Purnima on 11 October 1975, Acharya Tejendraprasad Pande installed the murtis of Swaminarayan, Nara-Narayan Dev, Radha Krishna Dev, Hanuman and Ganesh.